Maryland Seasonal Fruit & Veg Guide

 Summer Abundance

 By the time summer rolls in, Maryland's farms are in full swing.
 July ushers in an abundant harvest of corn, tomatoes, and peppers.
-The state's warm climate nurtures watermelon and cantaloupe (how long does cantaloupe last?), offering a sweet retreat, while beans, cucumbers (how long do cucumbers last?), and eggplant (how long does eggplant last?) provide versatility for summer dishes.
+The state's warm climate nurtures watermelon and cantaloupe (how long does cantaloupe last?), offering a sweet retreat, while beans, cucumbers (how long do cucumbers last?), and eggplant (What wine goes well with eggplant?) provide versatility for summer dishes.
 Fruit-wise, peaches and blueberries ripen under the sun, and sweet corn becomes a staple at many meals.

 Autumn Harvest

 Autumn's cool touch enhances Maryland's produce palette with hearty vegetables and fruits.
 The harvest includes favorites like pumpkins and a variety of winter squashes, perfect for both decoration and culinary creations.
-Orchard fruits such as apples and pears reach their peak, while sweet potatoes offer a rich, earthy flavor that complements the season's comfort foods.
+Orchard fruits such as apples and pears reach their peak, while sweet potatoes (What wine goes well with sweet potatoes?) offer a rich, earthy flavor that complements the season's comfort foods.

 • Fall Favorites: